knightzac19/NodeJS-ArkService/README.md

 Ark Query Server Up At http://:::8081
 ```

-~~You can also just clone this repo and run **npm install** and then run **node index.js** and you will get the same result.~~ I've converted the module to be an exported module now, you can no longer just "run" this by itself.
-Granted if you feel the need to, you can just call the startServer() function inside of index after you clone and it should in theory run the same.
+~~You can also just clone this repo and run **npm install** and then run **node index.js** and you will get the same result.~~ I've converted the module to be an exported module now, if you wish to run it standalone, run **node index.js start** and it should start as per usual.

 ## Setup